 The Breaking Point

-In the weeks that followed, Husband and I talked a lot about how we were going to handle this lack of contentment we were noticing in our eldest daughter.
+In the weeks that followed, Chuck and I talked a lot about how we were going to handle this lack of contentment we were noticing.
 Then one morning near the end of July, after telling my kids to clean their room for the umpteenth time, I made the somewhat impulsive–albeit pre-warned–decision to take away ALL their stuff.

 Just 2 days earlier I had spent half the day cleaning their room & re-organizing their toys and closet, which is something I do fairly regularly.
 I wasn’t asking them to clean some giant out-of-control mess, just to pick up a few items off the floor and put them away in the very clearly labeled baskets.
 Every time I came back to check on them, they had not only NOT picked up, they had made an even bigger mess.